villanuevajoshua27/DevOps-cheat-sheet/Docker - Installation.md

 # Steps to Create an EC2 Instance with Docker and docker-compose Installed on Ubuntu

+## Direct install
-- Upload or paste this syntax in `user data` in advance settings.
+- You can also use this in cloud-init or user data in AWS EC2
 ```

 #!/bin/bash